Cubic equations of state: Cubic-plus-association

 The cubic-plus-association (CPA) equation of state combines the Soave–Redlich–Kwong equation with the association term from SAFT based on Chapman's extensions and simplifications of a theory of associating molecules due to Michael Wertheim.
-The development of the equation began in 1995 as a research project that was funded by Shell, and in 1996 an article was published which presented the CPA equation of state.
+The development of the equation began in 1995 as a research project that was funded by Shell, and published in 1996.

 In the association term $X^\text{A}$ is the mole fraction of molecules not bonded at site A.